ViViDboarder/drone-webdav/Readme.md

 # drone-webdav

-A WebDAV plugin, for the drone.io project, which allows you to push build artifacts to any WebDAV server, including Nextcloud or ownCloud.
+A [Drone CI](https://www.drone.io/) / [Woodpecker CI](https://woodpecker-ci.org/) plugin, that will allow pushing build artifacts to any WebDAV server, including Nextcloud or ownCloud.

 ## Examples